-You can use any low-carb sausage or any greens you prefer for this tasty Sausage, Kale, and Mozzarella Egg Bake, and the recipe is also Keto and gluten-free.
+You can use any sausage or greens you prefer for this tasty Sausage, Kale, and Mozzarella Egg Bake that’s perfect for a special breakfast.

-I love this combination with the Sabatino’s chicken sausage and kale, but you can use any combination of sausage and greens that appeals to you in a recipe like this.
+I love this egg bake recipe with the chicken sausage and kale, but you can use any tasty low-carb sausage you prefer and any type of greens that appeals to you in a breakfast dish like this.
 And if you’d like a little bit more egg, you can certainly make that change as well!
-(And just in case anyone is wondering, Sabatinos has not paid me to feature their sausage, and I’m pretty sure they don’t even know I’m alive.)
+But if you’re looking for a tasty breakfast dish to bake over the weekend, I hope you’ll give this idea a try!

 - pre-cooked chicken-garlic sausage or other sausage

 - Spike Seasoning (affiliate link), or use any type of all-purpose seasoning blend)